Table of Contents

 The Star Compass System

-Example practice: A common exercise involved memorizing the sequence of stars that rose in order from east to west.
-If a navigator slipped into a canoe after a long day and saw that the star Pirae (often Aldebaran) had already cleared the horizon, he could deduce how many hours of darkness remained and adjust course accordingly.
+This method was so refined that even a brief glimpse of a single star piercing a break in the clouds could recalibrate a course.
+For instance, a common training exercise involved memorizing the sequence of stars that rose from east to west.
+If a navigator noticed that the star Pirae (often Aldebaran) had already passed the horizon, he could estimate how many hours of night remained and adjust the canoe's heading accordingly, maintaining precise timing and direction.

 Reading the Sea: Ocean Currents and Swells